michaelrodriguez23/CarpentryApp/README.md

 <!-- PROJECT LOGO -->
 <br />
 <p align="left">
  Implemented a terminal application that can read, write, update, and delete flooring orders for a carpentry company.
   Used MVC architecture that structured the code to handle products, taxes, and orders appropriately as POS System.
+  Files are saved both locally, and can be persisted to local path, as well as read and unmarshall delimitters.
+  The program can be toggled from production mode to training mode for new trainees on the job.
+It can be toggled by accessing the application.context file, and switching the dependency.

   </a>

 <!-- ABOUT THE PROJECT -->